hyurl/class-mixins/README.md

 }

 // In TypeScript, you must declare the interface with the same name as class in
-// order to pass the type check. interface MyClass extends B, C { }
+// order to pass type check.
+interface MyClass extends B, C { }
 class MyClass extends Base {
     get name() { }